itzdrli/privacy_policy/privacy_policy_en.md

   1. Command Call Frequency: We record the number of times each command is called.
   2. Command Call Parameters: We collect and record the parameters used when commands are called.
   3. Execution Environment: We record the execution environment at the time of command call, such as Koishi version and Plugin version.
-  4. Geographical Location of IP: We obtain the geographical location of the command call IP address, specifically at the country level.
+  4. Geographical Location of IP: We obtain the geographical location of the command call IP address, specifically at the city level.

 ## 2. Purpose of Data Collection